-Acts of aggression by other drivers, busy commutes, and your own stress can lead to dangerous driving situations.
-Don’t let frustrations escalate into the commonplace habits of aggressive drivers.
-Keep the death toll down and avoid being one of 5 million annual US collisions that cost more money than you realize.
-Know how to prevent road rage, starting with yourself.
+Acts of aggression by other drivers, busy commutes and your own stress can lead to dangerous driving situations.
+But you don’t have to let frustrations escalate into the bad habits of aggressive driving and can avoid being involved in one of the 5 million costly vehicle collisions that happen each year in the U.S.

-Safe driving starts the night before.
-Morning rushes increase the chance of accidents.
-Not only can driving drowsy be as dangerous as driving under the influence, but it makes for raw nerves that quickly flare.
+Safe driving starts the night before with adequate sleep.
+Not only can driving drowsy be as dangerous as driving under the influence, but it makes for raw nerves that quickly flare-up on the road.

-18 hours of being awake is the same as being legally drunk.
+24 hours of being awake is the same as being legally drunk - The Sleep Foundation

-Breakfast in bed is romantic.
-Breakfast in the car is a recipe for disaster.
-Eating on the Road is deadly distraction.
-Get an automatic coffee pot that has a timer and use the 15 minutes it takes coffee to kick-in to prepare your GPS, finish getting ready, and relax.
-If you don’t have time for your morning cup or vittles at home, skip the drive-thru and wait until you get where you’re going.
+Having breakfast in the car is a recipe for disaster.
+Eating on the road is a deadly distraction.
+Get an automatic coffee pot that has a timer and use the 15 minutes it takes for the caffeine to kick-in to prepare your GPS and finish getting ready.
+If you don’t have time for your morning cup of joe at home, skip the drive-thru and wait until you get where you’re going.

-- Drivers drinking a beverage are 18% more likely to experience less-than-ideal lane control
+Drivers drinking a beverage are 18% more likely to experience less-than-ideal lane control - The NHTSA

 Once in the car, your only focus should be driving.
-One-eyed mascara Olympics and Half Windsor knots are not things to do on the road.
 Make arrangements ahead to avoid texting, mapping an address and fiddling with the entertainment console.

 It’s also a good idea to notate the speed limits your route.
 After drunk driving, speeding is the second leading cause of fatalities.
-Set reasonable expectations of drive time, plan ahead, and allow plenty of time.
-10 extra minutes can set the pace for a relaxed, anger-free and focused drive.
+Set reasonable expectations for your drive time, plan ahead and allow for 10 extra minutes to set the pace for a relaxed, anger-free drive.

 The Golden Rule is the gold standard for safe driving.
 Give that driver who suddenly changed lanes the benefit of the doubt.
 When aggravated, take a few deep, slow breaths.
 Your daily drive is a great time to practice patience and find your inner Zen.